21 Important Things to Do Before an International Trip

 How to Budget for a Trip: The Easiest Travel Budgeting Method (+ Tips!)

-On your side, it’s always handy to have a copy of all your hotel bookings, rental car bookings, plane tickets, etc, handy–you never know when you might need to refer back to something.
+On your side, it’s always handy to have a copy of all your hotel bookings, rental car bookings, plane tickets, etc, handy.
+You never know when you might need to refer back to something!

 Generally, as part of planning a trip, we make an email folder specifically for that trip and put all relevant reservations and information in there to ensure we’re able to keep track of everything.